 Start Prevention Now

-Released last week, a different report published jointly by the World Cancer Research Fund and the American Institute for Cancer Researcher listed recommendations to reduce cancer risks.
+A different report published jointly by the World Cancer Research Fund and the American Institute for Cancer Researcher listed recommendations to reduce cancer risks.
 The report suggests you can reduce your cancer risk by about 50% by getting physically active, maintaining a healthy weight, eating a diet rich in fiber and whole grains, and cutting out unhealthy habits.